-All academic advisors in the SAS Office of Advising and Academic Services can answer general questions about your academic status and help you develop an academic plan to graduate.
+All academic advisors in the SAS Office of Advising and Academic Services can answer general advising questions about your academic status and help you develop an academic plan to graduate.
 However, if you have a specific issue regarding missing degree credits, incomplete term registration, ineligibility to declare your intended major, planning to register elsewhere in your final term, or other mitigating circumstances that affect tracking your graduation you should speak to a dean in the SAS Office for Senior Advising.
-You can schedule an appointment by calling 848-445-8888 or 848-932-8888.
+You can schedule an academic advising appointment online using RU-SCHEDULER.

 If you complete your degree during the summer session, you will earn a degree dated August.
 As an August candidate, you should: